Vinicius-L-R-Matos/vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Use ==hugo== again.
 - git add .
 - git commit
 - Only puplic folder is fot the host only.
-So thrn we need do take it to another branch.
+So then we need do take it to another branch.
 Use:
 ```
 git subtree split --prefix public -b hostinger-deploy
 git push origin hostinger-deploy:hostinger --force
 git branch -D hostinger-deploy
 ```

-- And also put all inside a the big one:
+- And also, again, put all inside a the big one script:
 ```
 import os
 import re